-The attorneys at Erez Law have years of valuable experience helping honest investors recover their losses after trusting the wrong stockbroker.
+The excessive trading attorneys at Erez Law have years of valuable experience helping honest investors recover their losses after trusting the wrong stockbroker.
 We have recovered millions of dollars on behalf of our clients and continue to hold negligent financial institutions responsible for their wrongdoings.
 Contact our national investment fraud lawyers by calling (888) 840-1571, requesting a free consultation, or using the live chat option on our website.

 Do I Need an Excessive Trading Attorney to Handle my Case?

 Excessive trading for personal benefit is regulated by the Financial Industry Regulatory Authority (FINRA).
 In investment fraud cases, FINRA plays a neutral role and attempts to settle disputes between investors and brokers or brokerage firms.
 Even if you have some experience with the traditional judicial system, FINRA arbitration will be difficult, if not impossible, to handle independently.
 Having a seasoned investment fraud attorney on your side can mean the difference between obtaining the money you deserve and walking away empty handed.
-A knowledgeable attorney can help you with the following:
+A knowledgeable broker misconduct attorney can help you with the following: